BaziForYou/DirkNotifications/README.md

 time        = In milliseconds how long to display this notification use -1 to display until its interacted with(don't recommend this with regular notifs only choice or input) callback    = This should be false or a function if using a function the two return args are bool(for choice return) and input. (see examples in client.lua)

+You must press Tab to enable your mouse to use input style notifs.

 **To implement to ESX.ShowNotification():**